pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/04 💳 Payers/03 💳🎭 Payer role.md

-💳🎭 Payer vault domain roleFAQ
+💳🎭 Payer domain role FAQ
 ===

 1. **What is a Payer domain in NLWeb?**